decenomy/DSW/test/functional/README.md

     * ```object``` is a ```CBlock```, ```CTransaction```, or
     ```CBlockHeader```.  ```CBlock```'s and ```CTransaction```'s are tested for
     acceptance.  ```CBlockHeader```s can be used so that the test runner can deliver
-    complete headers-chains when requested from the aezorad, to allow writing
+    complete headers-chains when requested from the azzured, to allow writing
     tests where blocks can be delivered out of order but still processed by
-    headers-first aezorad's.
+    headers-first azzured's.
     * ```outcome``` is ```True```, ```False```, or ```None```.
 If ```True```
     or ```False```, the tip is compared with the expected tip -- either the
     block passed in, or the hash specified as the optional 3rd entry.
 If
-    ```None``` is specified, then the test will compare all the aezorad's
+    ```None``` is specified, then the test will compare all the azzured's
     being tested to see if they all agree on what the best tip is.
     * ```hash``` is the block hash of the tip to compare against.
 Optional to specify; if left out then the hash of the block passed in will be used as